jacquiewitte/capstone-landslides-soilmoisture/README.md

           <li> Oregon
           <li> Washington
         </ul>
-      * The result are two a pandas dataFrames that is exported to the `data/` folder.
+      * The result are two a pandas dataFrames that are exported to the `data/` folder.
 For example,

          - `glc_smap_esa_gpm_2015-2020_Colorado.csv` contains the 7-day accummulated precipitation and maximum soil moisture co-located to a GLC landslide.